West Highland Way Packing List

 • Trail mix snacks

-• Packed lunches – bought at accommodation for approx. £5, for accommodation options, see our guide to West Highland Way accommodation.
+• Packed lunches – bought at accommodation; see our guide to West Highland Way accommodation.

-• Clean socks – cotton socks as well as and walking socks.
+• Clean socks – cotton socks as well as walking socks.

 • Gloves.